18907305772/FuseAI/README.md

 ## Citation

-Please cite the paper if you refer to our model or code or data or paper from FuseLLM.
+Please cite the following paper if you reference our model, code, data, or paper related to FuseLLM.
 ```
 @inproceedings{wan2024knowledge,
   title={Knowledge Fusion of Large Language Models},